MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ### Add environment variables

 You can add environment variables to `.env.teamsfx.local` file for tab, bot, messaging extension and Azure functions.
-Teams Toolkit loads the environment variables you added to start services during local debug.
+Teams Toolkit :::image type="icon" source="../assets/images/teams-toolkit-v2/teams-toolkit-sidebar-icon.PNG" border="true"::: loads the environment variables you added to start services during local debug.

  > [!NOTE]
  > Ensure to start a new local debug after adding new environment variables as the environment variables don't  support hot reload.

 ### Debug partial component

-Teams Toolkit utilizes Visual Studio Code multi-target debugging to debug tab, bot, messaging extension and Azure functions at the same time.
+Teams Toolkit :::image type="icon" source="../assets/images/teams-toolkit-v2/teams-toolkit-sidebar-icon.PNG" border="true"::: utilizes Visual Studio Code multi-target debugging to debug tab, bot, messaging extension and Azure functions at the same time.
 You can update `.vscode/launch.json` and `.vscode/tasks.json` to debug partial component.
 If you want to debug tab only in a tab plus bot with Azure functions project, use the following steps:

 1. Comment **Attach to Bot** and **Attach to Backend** from debug compound in `.vscode/launch.json`